nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <br>

 ### 4.6.
 Marking a task: `mark`
-- Allows you to mark the [specified task](#32-specifying-tasks) as completed or uncompleted.
+Allows you to mark the [specified task](#32-specifying-tasks) as completed or uncompleted.

-  The `c` flag indicates that the task will be marked as completed, while the `u` flag marks the task as uncompleted.
+&nbsp;&nbsp; The `c` flag indicates that the task will be marked as completed, while the `u` flag marks the task as uncompleted.

   #### Format: `mark (c | u) TASK_NUMBER [-m MODULE_CODE]`<br><br>
   - `TASK_NUMBER`: The number of the task to be marked.
 Must be a positive integer.